 What You Need to Know About Tooth Removal

-Tooth removal is common, and it is a fairly easy practice.
+Tooth removal is common, and it is a fairly easy procedure.
 If we have recommended that we extract a tooth, here are a few basic things that you will want to know.
 There are two different terms that we use when it comes to removing a tooth.
 They are simple extraction and surgical extraction.
 With a simple extraction, we will lift the tooth and the roots out in one step.
 It does not usually take much time.

 With a surgical extraction, we will section the tooth.
 That means that we will cut it in pieces, and then remove each piece.
 If there is damage to the tooth and we would not be able to remove it straight out, sectioning helps because we can stay in control of what happens to the tooth.